Abraham Isaac Kook: Early career

 In 1887, at the age of 23, Kook entered his first rabbinical position as rabbi of Zaumel, Lithuania.
 In 1888, his wife died, and his father-in-law convinced him to marry her cousin, Raize-Rivka, the daughter of the Aderet's twin brother.
 Kook's only son, Zvi Yehuda Kook, was born in 1891 to Kook and his second wife.
 In 1896, Kook became the rabbi of Bauska.

+While serving in Boisk, Kook gave an approbation, dated 1902, to the responsa work Beit Yedidya by Rabbi Shaul Yedidya Shochet, later a rabbi in Chicago.

 Between 1901 and 1904, he published three articles which anticipate the philosophy that he later more fully developed in the Land of Israel.
 Kook personally refrained from eating meat except on the Sabbath and Festivals, and a compilation of extracts from his writing, compiled by his disciple David Cohen, known as "Rav HaNazir" (or "the Nazir of Jerusalem") and titled by him "A Vision of Vegetarianism and Peace," depicts a progression, guided by Torah law, towards a vegetarian society.